 See 7.2 Representations and Warranties.
-The Seller will represent and warrant to the Issuer ..[..].. (ii) on the relevant date of completion of the sale and assignment of Further Advance Receivables and Ported Mortgage Receivables to be sold and assigned by it to the Issuer; Section 7.3 Mortgage Loan Criteria Section 7.4 -Portfolio Conditions - Purchase of Further Advance Receivables and Ported Mortgage Receivables
+The Seller will represent and warrant to the Issuer ..[..].. (ii) on the relevant date of completion of the sale and assignment of Further Advance Receivables and Ported Mortgage Receivables to be sold and assigned by it to the Issuer, inter alia, that;

+See also Section 7.3 Mortgage Loan Criteria.
+Section 7.4 - Portfolio Conditions - Purchase of Further Advance Receivables and Ported Mortgage Receivables